Banana Bread Cookies

 - 1/2 cup mini chocolate chips

 - In a small saucepan melt the butter until it turns brown and smells nutty.
 It will foam up and turn brown around 5 minutes so make sure to keep an eye on it.
-Remove from heat immediately and add the white and brown sugars.
+Remove from heat immediately and pour into a separate bowl so it doesn't continue to brown.
+Quickly stir in the white and brown sugars.
 Let sit for about 5 minutes to cool.
 Pour into a large mixing bowl and add the egg and vanilla.
 Mix in banana and sour cream.

 - In separate bowl, combine flour, baking soda, baking powder and salt.
 Fold into banana mixture.